 Add an ACL, obviously!
-Have a look at "Purging" for an example.
+Have a look at "Purging" on page 66 for an example.
 If you want to tighten the security of your PURGE/BAN logic, just use the command-line interface and firewall access to the interface.
-Again, read "Banning from the Command Line" for more information.
+Again, read "Banning from the Command Line" on page 71 for more information.